The bamboo plant is undeniably a thing of great beauty as it’s peaceful to look at and calming to the senses

 The plant is extensively used for medicinal purposes.
 It contains high levels of silica and is used in several ways in Ayurvedic medications, osteoporosis, and osteoarthritis.
 The root of the plant is used as an astringent and coolant to treat joint pain.
 The leaves are antispasmodic, and emmenagogue and are often taken internally to induce menstruation as well as relieve menstrual cramps.

-The plant is suitably used to make bamboo huts, furniture, handicraft and used as biofuel, active charcoal and for biomass consumption.
+The plant is suitably used to make bamboo huts, furniture, and handicraft and is used as biofuel, active charcoal, and for biomass consumption.

 The plant is densely foliated and can grow up to 65 feet (20 m) in height in favorable conditions.

 The culms of this bamboo plant reach a maximum of 10 cm (4 inches) in diameter.
 The shoots grow swiftly in warmer months.
 The branches of this tree are short and have long, beautiful leaves.

 The maximum height reached in cultivation depends on the temperature and varies accordingly.
 The plant can withstand temperatures as low as -7 degrees Celsius (20 degrees Fahrenheit).

 In China and Taiwan, the young shoots of Oldham’s Bamboo are considered to be delectables owing to their sweet taste and crisp texture, and it is a favorite amongst locals.

 The culms are used for making furniture, but these aren’t really suited for construction.

 Runner bamboo are categorized and specified solely on the basis of its rooting characteristics.
 There are primarily two kinds of “rhizome developments” on the runner bamboo.
 The runner bamboos exhibit monopodial or leptomorph rhizomes which are recognized for their unique, independent underground stems.